Kyomukama Irrigation Project – Uganda

-KWAYOG is a well-established VSLA that recently changed their name to include a focus on youth as well as women.
+KWAYOG is a well-established VSLA that recently changed its name to include a focus on youth as well as women.
 This group exists in response to its overarching CBO, Unity Traders, Ltd. This organization owns around 300 acres of land and allows landless people (primarily women) to utilize pieces of land for agriculture until they earn enough capital to purchase their own.
-The group collects bi-monthly savings from its members and earns income from selling produce like bananas, coffee, maize, tomatoes, and even juice and wine.
+The group collects bi-monthly savings from its members and earns income from selling products like bananas, coffee, maize, tomatoes, and even juice and wine.

 The problem that exists in the Kyomukama community is the same problem that all of Uganda currently struggles with, drought and the increasingly unpredictable weather patterns due to climate change.

-Last year at this time, expected rains didn’t come.
+Last year at this time, expected rain didn’t come.
 As a result, food shortages, price hikes, and even famine swept across the country, including the village of Kyomukama.
 Luckily the rains have come with a vengeance this year, but Ugandans are beginning to realize that they can no longer depend on the climate patterns they used to.

 The aim of this project is to implement a drip-irrigation system for the Kyomukama Women’s and Youth Group (KWAYOG) VSLA.

 The system will run on gravity to utilize the rolling slopes of the region and save on costly engines that require fuel and maintenance.
 At least four systems will be purchased for the group of about fifty farmers to share on a rotating basis.
 One system includes a 500-1,000L water tank, about 1,000′ of drip tape, 100′ of T-line hose, ten hose connectors, and a filter.